jackpurrin/fbla-project/README.md

 ## thanks!

-@jackpurrin for writing the rust and python code!

 **big thanks to my girlfriend for doing the graphics!**

-@MroofBoolean for helping me write the python code!
+@MroofBoolean for helping me write the lua code!

-@P135928 for helping me write my python code!
+@P135928 for helping me write my lua code!